432 Park Avenue: Form and facade

 Tallest buildings in New York City by pinnacle height as of 2015.
 432 Park Avenue is third from the left.

 432 Park Avenue has a mezzanine and 84 numbered stories.
-Five two-story windbreaks, spaced every 12 floors from the top, are unenclosed and serve to reduce the tower's wind load.
+Five two-story windbreaks, spaced every 12 floors from the top, are unenclosed.
 The windbreaks contain modular mechanical services for the six floors above and below to reduce required ducting.
 The floor numbering system includes mechanical levels near the building's base, so the top story is numbered as floor 96.

 When 432 Park Avenue officially topped out at 1,396 ft, it became the tallest building in New York City by roof height, and the third-tallest by total height, after One World Trade Center and the Empire State Building.
 The building is so tall, even compared to others in New York City, that its construction required approval from the Federal Aviation Administration.
 As of 2025, 432 Park Avenue is the 30th-tallest building in the world, the sixth-tallest building in the United States, and the fifth-tallest building in New York City.
 At 15:1, the height-to-width ratio of 432 Park is one of the most slender in the world.
 The building's height was permitted by the city's zoning regulations partly because nearly a quarter of the building's floor area is devoted to structural and mechanical equipment, which is excluded from floor area ratio calculations.
-Due to its slenderness, the building has been characterized as part of a new breed of New York City "pencil towers".
+Due to its slenderness, the building has been characterized as part of a new breed of New York City "pencil towers", and it is particularly susceptible to high winds.

-The tower's exterior is a lattice of poured-in-place concrete made from white Portland cement that forms a regular grid of 10 ft apertures.
-Each usable floor features six 100 sqft windows per face, and each double-story windbreak features twelve unglazed openings per face.
+The tower's exterior is a lattice of poured-in-place concrete made from white Portland cement.
+Viñoly thought the concrete frame, as opposed to an all-glass curtain wall, would reassure residents of the building's sturdiness.
+Each usable floor features six windows on each elevation of the facade, and each windbreak features two tiers of six unglazed openings per elevation.
+The facade forms a regular grid of 10 ft apertures.
 The base is clad with limestone, but no additional finishes were applied to the tower.
 Viñoly said that the regular lattice was inspired by a 1905 trash can by Austrian designer Josef Hoffmann.
 The windbreaks were intended to reduce swaying caused by wind, but after the tower was completed, the facade experienced excess wind forces that caused the concrete to crack.
+Concrete cylinders for mechanical equipment, which were illuminated at night, were placed inside the windbreaks.

+Abutting the main tower are a 6341 ft2 plaza designed by Zion Breen Richardson Associates.
+This plaza has birch trees and a vehicular drop-off.
+There is also a retail entrance at 56th Street and Park Avenue, an underground retail space, and a four-story office wing on 57th Street.
+This retail space has a tinted glass facade.